UCSD-ECEMAE-148/148-spring-2025-final-project-team-13/README.md

 ## Overview

-The Guide Dog Robocar is a prototype autonomous service robot designed to emulate a guide dog, offering voice-controlled navigation and hazard awareness.
-Using advanced speech recognition and stop-sign detection, the robot follows user commands and responds appropriately to visual stimuli.
-The system is built on a modular ROS2 framework, leveraging camera vision, voice integration, and a VESC motor controller for movement.
+The Guide Dog Robocar is a autonomous service robot designed to emulate a guide dog, offering voice-controlled navigation and hazard alarming.
+Using advanced speech recognition API and stop-sign detection model from Roboflow, the robot follows user commands and responds appropriately to visual stimuli.
+The system is built on a modular ROS2 framework, leveraging camera vision, voice integration, and a VESC motor controller for movement and dsiplay the running status on the website GUI.

-**Note:** This document is a high-level overview.
-For technical instructions and node setup, refer to our internal architecture notes.

 ## Key Features

-- **Voice Recognition**: Uses an LLM running on a host PC to interpret spoken commands and send navigation instructions
+- **Voice Recognition**: Leverages an LLM hosted on a PC to interpret spoken commands and dispatch navigation instructions via HTTP.
-- **Speaker Feedback**: Robot confirms each voice command via an integrated speaker system
-- **Stop Sign Detection**: Trained model running on the OAK-D Lite recognizes stop signs and halts the robot
+- **Stop Sign Detection**: Trained model from the Roboflow running on the OAK-D Lite recognizes stop signs and halts the robot。
+- **Speaker Feedback**: The speaker receives the ROS2 command and converts it into voice output.
 - **Web GUI**: Live feed and status interface displaying robot camera, stop sign triggers, and command state
-- **ROS 2 Integration**: Modular node system handling camera feed, commands, stop sign detection, and control
+- **ROS 2 Integration**: A modular ROS 2 node architecture integrates voice control and sign detection, prioritizing the camera feed.

 ## Team Members

 | Name | Major | Year | Role/Focus |